Viroket/WhaloTowerDefense/README.md

 # WhaloTowerDefense
 Tower Defense game

-Thank you for the opportunity i had a lot of fun working on this project.
+Thank you for the opportunity.
+I had a lot of fun working on this project.
-I missed some of the things (i felt bad this weekened).
+I missed some of the things (felt bad this weekend).

 1) Selling a object.
 2) Dynamic waves, and not static.